Public Spaces Protection Order to support responsible street entertaining, busking and amplified public speaking in public spaces.

 London Borough of Hammersmith and Fulham hereby makes the following Order:

-THIS ORDER is made by the London Borough of Hammersmith and Fulham (in this order called “the Authority”) because The Authority is satisfied on reasonable grounds that activities carried out or likely to be carried out in a public space, namely Hammersmith Town Centre, shown outlined in red on the map.
+THIS ORDER is made by the London Borough of Hammersmith and Fulham (in this order called “the Authority”) because The Authority is satisfied on reasonable grounds that activities (namely the use of microphones/loudspeakers/megaphones/loud hailers and similar equipment designed to amplify the volume of speech or music) carried out or likely to be carried out in a public space, namely Hammersmith Town Centre, shown outlined in red on the attached map: